ShianLiChen/MLFinalProject/README.md

 ## Data Processing:
 The two datasets were merged after comparing and matching shared feature column names.
 Missing values were handled by substituting median values into the missing columns allowing for maintenance of a large sample size.
 In order to help with model functionality, continuous features were also standardized and categorical fields were encoded to numerical representations.

+# Deployment:
+The trained PyTorch model has been deployed through a web application built using Flask, python and Bootstrap.
+Users are presented with a web form, upon application load, where they can enter demographic, physical, lab, and lifestyle information.
+Once the form is submitted, the model returns both a diabetes prediction and confidence level.
+The application handles the preprocessing of the user's input including normalization of continuous values and numerical encoding of categorical variables.
+The data is then sent along with the feature scaling values (`mean.npy` and `scale.npy`) to the trained model (`model.pt`), where the prediction is generated.
+This Flask application demonstrates how the model can be integrated into a web form application with a user-friendly user interface and removes the need for the user to train the model.

 # Running the Application:
 **Architecture:** Flask, Python, Pytorch, Lightning, Bootstrap, HTML, JS
 1. Clone the GitHub repo to your local drive